The School of Life

 The School of Life is a British multinational social media company founded in 2008 by British author and public speaker Alain de Botton.
 The company is headquartered in London.
 It publishes various materials dealing with the topics of anxiety management, emotional intelligence, relationships, work, creativity, and spirituality.
+The company also offers talks, workshops, and counseling services.

 History

-The School of Life was founded in 2008 by a group of academics, including author Alain de Botton and curator, Sophie Howarth, along with a group of psychotherapists, artists, and educators.
+The School of Life was founded in 2008 by Alain de Botton and Sophie Howarth.
+Its publishing arm was launched in 2016, with books produced by a content team, some of which were (in 2023) training to be therapists.

 Publishing

 As of 2016, The School of Life owns a publishing press named "The School of Life Press."
+As of 2025, the company's website sells 98 titles in its "books" category, some of which are workbooks.